fmnisme/python-icinga2api/doc/1-about.md

 ## <a id="development-info"></a> Development

-The code is based on [fsme...](https://github....).
+The code is based on [fmnisme's version](https://github.com/fmnisme/python-icinga2api).
 Forking, reporting bugs and sending PRs is very appreciated.